 What’s strange is how bothered I am.
 Two out of three ain’t bad, after all.
 The worst result was also the cheapest: at $50, a fraction of the others.
 Kirkus and Online Book Club both verified that their readers had actually finished the job.
 Reedsy had me submit my own synopsis (I lifted it straight from the Amazon product description) so I can’t be sure that anybody had done more than skim my work.
 The Reedsy woman even wrote that she was “tempted to rush through what amounts to at least half of the novel.”
 Maybe she did.

-It isn’t okay to pay for customer reviews, only the editorial variety (the most you’re supposed to do is offer a free copy in exchange for an honest opinion; I’ve come across companies will circumvent the system for a price).
+It isn’t okay to pay for customer reviews, only the editorial variety (the most you’re supposed to do is offer a free copy in exchange for an honest opinion; I’ve come across companies that will circumvent the system for a price).
 I learned that Amazon doesn’t even want your friends and family commenting on your book.
 Given the stringent guidelines, I have to wonder: is it fair to hide the fact that not everybody loved my novel?
 In the interest of ethics, I have included the Reedsy critique on the product page.
 Authentic or not, it’s still some of the only feedback that I have to show.